-- Skills.
-Just as important as having a logical job title, is detailing the skills you gained and used in your past roles.
-Employers want to know you have the capabilities needed for the role they’re recruiting for, so it’s very important to complete the Skills & Qualifications section of your profile.
+Just as important as having a logical job title, is detailing the skills you gained and used in your past roles and your education and qualifications.
+Employers want to know you have the capabilities needed for the role they’re recruiting for, so it’s very important to complete the Skills and Education sections of your profile.
 Our data shows that many employers are looking for skills such as ‘content’, ‘java’ and ‘payroll’, so no matter what kind of job you’re hoping to get, make sure you share, in detail, what you’re capable of.

-- Role preferences.
 It’s important to communicate the kind of work conditions you’re looking for.
-Employers want to know that their role suits your preferences, not just your skill set, because you’ll be more likely to stick around or even accept the role in the first place if its hours, pay and location match your expectations.
-Complete the Role Preferences section of your SEEK profile honestly, to ensure a good match for both you and the employer.
+Employers want to know that their role suits your preferences, not just your skill set because you’ll be more likely to stick around or even accept the role in the first place if its hours, pay and location match your expectations.
+Complete the About your next role section of your SEEK Profile honestly, to ensure a good match for both you and the employer.

-- Career level.
-If it isn’t already clear in your job titles, convey the level of seniority of your past jobs by adding this detail to your Career.
+If it isn’t already clear in your job titles, convey the level of seniority of your past jobs by adding this detail to your Personal Summary.
 If you aren’t upfront about this, it will only come up later, and you don’t want to have invested time and effort getting to the interview stage of the recruitment process only to find you’re under or overqualified.
 Communicating your level is as easy as including the term ‘graduate’, ‘junior’, ‘mid-level’, ‘senior’ or ‘manager’ in your profile.